Solomon/viz_template/README.md

-personal finance for normals
+Visualization Template
 ============

-This is a project to help normal people plan for retirement.
+This is a template for visualization on my personal site.

-Copyright 2013 Solomon Kahn
+Copyright 2014 Solomon Kahn